Fundraising is both an art and a science, and nonprofits nowadays have to stay on their toes when it comes to fundraising strategies and tools.

 Your fundraisers (especially your board and staff) will be more motivated to fundraise thanks to a visible tracker of progress, and your donors will be able to see the impact their donations are making (especially since the thermometer automatically raises as donations flood in).

-Fundraising thermometers track donations that come in from various giving avenues (e.g. online, email, text-to-give) and self-update to help your nonprofit track your fundraising goals.
-This makes fundraising thermometers an internal tool as well, in addition to it being used externally to encourage giving.
+Fundraising thermometers track donations that come in from various giving avenues (e.g. online, email, text-to-give) and self-update to help your nonprofit track its fundraising goals.
+This makes digital fundraising thermometers an internal tool as well, in addition to it being used externally to encourage giving.

 When supporters see that others have already contributed to a particular cause, they’ll be far more likely to donate themselves.
 This is the same logic that applies to fashion trends.
 If we see others jumping on board for something, we are more likely to join in.
 To spice it up, you could ensure “gift matching” to really make the campaign outstanding!